GreyCardinal69/Fluence/README.md

 ### The `root` Keyword (Global Variables)

 Fluence supports explicit global variables using the `root` keyword.
 A `root` variable is accessible from **any function** in the file, regardless of where it is declared.
-This allows functions to share state without passing arguments.
+This allows functions to share state without passing arguments, or to get/set variables values via the interpreter without having to declare those variables outside of function bodies.

 ```rust
 func Initialize() => {